Jesus0204/automata/README.md

 All of these rules and the knowledge base are found in the file ```elvish.pl```.
 If the word is in the language it returns true otherwise, it returns false.

 ## Test
 To run the program, first open ```elvish.pl``` in Prolog or a prolog terminal.
-To open the file, you must run [route to the file/elvish.pl].
+To open the file, you must run ["route to the file/elvish.pl"].

 ### Successful tests
 Below are several tests which should return true, since they are the words that were defined in the automaton and the language: